 One of the Bank of England's two core purposes is monetary stability.
-Monetary stability means stable prices - low inflation - and confidence in the currency.
-Stable prices are defined by the Government's inflation target, which the Bank seeks to meet through the decisions taken by the Monetary Policy Committee.
+Monetary stability means stable prices and confidence in the currency.
+Stable prices are defined by the Government's inflation target, which the Bank seeks to meet through the decisions taken by the Monetary Policy Committee (MPC).

 Low inflation is not an end in itself.
-It is however an important factor in helping to encourage long-term stability in the economy.
-Price stability is a precondition for achieving a wider economic goal of sustainable growth and employment.
-High inflation can be damaging to the functioning of the economy.
-Low inflation can help to foster sustainable long-term economic growth.
+It is however an important factor in helping to encourage long-term stability in the economy with sustainable growth and employment.